We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Actuarial equivalent means a benefit of equal value when

 • Place of primary use means the street address representative of where the customer's use of the telecommunications service primarily occurs, which must be the residential street address or the primary business street address of the customer.
-For mobile wireless services, place of primary use must be within the licensed service area of the home service provider.
+In the case of mobile telecommunications services, "place of primary use" must be within the licensed service area of the home service provider.

 • Golden parachute payment is used with same meaning as in Section 111(b)(2)(C) of EESA.